iOS 14.5's coolest new features (and when you can try them on your iPhone)

 What devices are compatible with iOS 14.5?

 iOS 14.5 will be compatible with all the same devices as iOS 14.
-Generally, these include the iPhone 6S ($450 at Boost Mobile) all the way up through the iPhone 12, along with the iPhone SE ($81 at Back Market) and the iPod Touch ($159 at Amazon) (seventh-gen).
+Generally, these include the iPhone 6S ($226 at eBay) all the way up through the iPhone 12, along with the iPhone SE ($81 at Back Market) and the iPod Touch ($110 at Back Market) (seventh-gen).
 For the full list of devices compatible with iOS 14, click here.

 What new features will iOS 14.5 include?